e-tang/shares-profit-loss-tax/README.md

 # shares-profit-loss-tax
+Shares PROfit / LOSs TAx (SPROLOSTA or sprolosta) is a profit / loss calculator for stock trading in Australia.

-A nodejs app that computes the profit / loss of stock trading for each financial year
+It is coded in nodejs and can be used for computeing the profit / loss of stock trading for each financial year.
+And the profit for any assets that are held more than 12 months is entitled to a 50% discount.

 ## Australian Taxation Office (ATO) rules
 The ATO rules for calculating the profit / loss of stock trading are as follows: